byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ---

 # *The Water Rehabilitation Miracle Of Pro-Biotic Eco-Enzyme*

+**Multi Purpose Cleaning and Healing Products: Whole Body, Built Environment and *Earth Care*.**
-**Pro-biotic enzymes are naturally; Anti-Bacterial, Anti-Fungal, Anti-Viral and a Natural Antiseptic.**
+**Naturally; Anti-Bacterial, Anti-Fungal, Anti-Viral and a Natural Antiseptic.**

 ## *Water Alchemy - Recycling organic materials through living organisms naturally purifies water.*
 ***Water Alchemy*** is the ongoing exploration of what happens when people connect head, heart, and body in the crucible of the water.
 The ancient alchemists combined substances and used the influence of their own minds to study the transmutation of matter and of spirit.
 Observe when the discursive mind becomes quieter and the intelligence of the heart comes to the foreground, a new ecologically symbiotic consciousness emerges.
 Work in symbiotic partnership with the more-than-human world and make incredible discoveries.

 ### *Water Therapy; the practice of spending time *Cultivating Living Healing Water* for the purpose of enhancing Whole Health, Earth Care, Wellness, and Happiness.
 A practice of *Symbiotic Connection* with the natural world and with each other, healing water to soul.*

-#### ***Conservation as a consequence of production.***
+#### *Conservation as a consequence of production.*
-***Symbiotic Living; Healing and Caring for Earth Mothers- Water, Soil and Air.***
+***Symbiotic Living; Cleaning is Healing and Caring for Earth Mothers- Water, Soil and Air.***
-*Explore an alternative way to connect; Symbiotically heal and support the whole body in a way that heals and supports the environment.
-A pro-biotic rich super food for the micro-biome of the physical Body, Water and Soil.*
+**Explore an alternative way to connect; Symbiotically clean, heal and support the whole body in a way that cleans, heals and supports the environment.
+A pro-biotic rich super food for the micro-biome of the Physical Body and Mother Earth.**

+#### *Self-care that goes far beyond the self.*
+**Symbiotically nourishing, fortifying and gentle, pro-biotic cleaning is healing.**

-Remarkably enough the physical body, the Water and all that come in contact with that, the Soil, find natural healing benefits from pro-biotic eco-enzymes with this one easy process.
+**Remarkably enough the Physical Body and Mother Earth find natural healing benefits from this one easy process.**

-#### Self-care that goes far beyond the self.
-Through natural fermentation of organic fresh fruit remnants produce luxury pro-biotic and multi purpose; **Healing and Cleaning Products.**

-#### *Symbiotically Nourishing, fortifying and gentle.
-Whole Body, Built Environment and *Earth Care* Products; Water, Soil and Soul.*

-**Yes, Nature is that simple, effective and synergistic.**
+*Yes, Nature is that simple, effective and synergistic.*

 #### *What is Pro-biotic Eco-enzyme*
+**A simple process of encouraging natural fermentation by lactic acid-forming bacteria such as Lactobacillus species and naturally-occurring wild yeasts of fruit and plant food remnants and brown sugar.**

-***Fermented Fruit Peel (Orange, lemon, lime, and pineapple)*** **Teaming with antioxidants, Eco-enzyme is a powerful multi-functional tool.**
+**Teaming with antioxidants, Pro-Biotic Eco-enzyme is a powerful multi-functional tool.**

+**Through fermentation, the ingredients used for making Pro-biotic Eco-enzyme will have effect on each other, creating a complex but stable enzymatic ecosystem.**

+The microbes eat the sugars, digesting them and excrete metabolites.
+A detoxification and transfer of anti-nutrients into nutrients occurs, with nutrient enhancement and the creation of micro-nutrients.
+An abundance of LAB lactic acid bacteria, yeasts, and molds that produce enzymes, break down and alter the original foods.

+Following fermentation, the natural anti-bacterial properties of fruit peels are further enhanced as organic substances are decomposed, yielding secondary metabolites known as bio-active compounds or phytochemicals.
+The process creates new amino acids, organic acids, and antioxidants that didn’t originally exist in the raw material, naturally optimized to provide the most nutrition.

+**A pro-biotic power house is born.**
+The fermentation process naturally increases the bio-availability, making it so the physical body and Mother Earth are able to absorb the nutrients.

 Eco-enzymes are complex organic substance of protein chains, mineral salts and juvenile hormones.

-Through fermentation, the ingredients used for making Pro-biotic Eco-enzyme will have effect on each other, creating a complex but stable enzymatic ecosystem.
-A detoxification and transfer of anti-nutrients into nutrients occurs, with nutrient enhancement and the creation of micro-nutrients.

-Following fermentation, the natural anti-bacterial properties of fruit peels are further enhanced as organic substances are decomposed, yielding secondary metabolites known as bioactive compounds or phytochemicals.
 The extraction of enzymes, organic acids, and phenolic compounds through the fermentation process is preferred over conventional methods that require costly solvents, involve the possible degradation of heat-labile compounds, and through which it is difficult to obtain high purity extracts.

-What all cultured 'foods' have in common is an abundance of lactic acid bacteria, yeasts, and molds that produce enzymes which break down and alter the original foods.
-The microbes eat the sugars, digesting them and excrete metabolites.
 There are many targeted uses for these metabolites.
 LAB are applied in food production and preservation, companies package them and sell them at a high cost.
 The majority of products on the market are powdered or freeze-dried, this process causes damage to the microbes, resulting in 90 to 95% die off.
 This means, even though colony counts are high, only 5 to 10% of the microbes are actually alive.

 #### *Few create a product that can truly rival real, live home ferments.*